enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 ### FANTOM5 data

-The FANTOM consortium profiled gene expression across a large panel of tissues and cell types using CAGE (FANTOM Consortium and the RIKEN PMI and CLST (DGT) et al. 2014; Andersson et al. 2014).
+The FANTOM consortium profiled gene expression across a large panel of tissues and cell types using CAGE \[19, 21\].
 This technology allows mapping of transcription start sites (TSSs) and enhancer RNAs (eRNAs) genome-wide.
 Correlations between these promoter and enhancer elements across a large panel of tissues and cell types can then be used to identify significant promoter - enhancer pairs, that we can use to map distal regulatory SNPs to target genes.

 We can have a look at the enhancer - promoter correlation data in this way: